laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs-ws821x.md

 # Light programs

+__Note: This document is specifically for the custom light controller firmware that supports addressable LEDs such as WS2811 and WS2812.
+Scroll to the end of the document for WS281x extensions.__

 Light programs are simple scripts that allow end-users to build custom light sequences that go beyond the fixed car related functions built into the Mk4 Light Controller.

 Light programs can be triggered when the light controller goes into certain states of operation.
 For example, a light program can be written to flash a 3rd brake light whenever the brakes are enganged.

-Light programs are entered into the corresponding edit field in the light controller [Configurator](https://laneboysrc.github.io/rc-light-controller/).
+Light programs are entered into the corresponding edit field in the light controller [Configurator](https://laneboysrc.github.io/rc-light-controller/configurator-ws281x.html).

 A total number of 20 light programs can exist at a certain time.